Chicken Tikka Masala Recipe

 My recipe is easy enough for beginners and gives you the best chicken tikka masala that actually tastes better than in any restaurant.
 You can easily tweak the spice levels by following my notes and tips below.

-The Indian version of tikka masala has whole spices like bay leaf, cinnamon, cloves and cardamoms.
+The Indian version has whole spices like bay leaf, cinnamon, cloves and cardamoms.
 2 interesting ingredients you always find is the bell pepper & onions in the tikka skewers.
 However I have not added them here just to keep the recipe simple.
 You won’t find any of these in the British curry.

 Indian masala makes use of fresh tomatoes (chopped or pureed) so your dish has more fresh flavours.
 The British chicken tikka masala is essentially made with passata/ bottled or canned tomato puree which imparts umami flavors.
 Some recipes even use canned tomato soup & tomato paste.